 - Humor and laughter strengthen your immune system, boost your energy, diminish pain, and protects you from the damaging effects of stress

 - Triggers the release of endorphin’s

 - Laughing with others is even more powerful than laughing alone

-8. Movement every day that gets you sweaty
+8. Movement a few times a week that gets you sweaty

 9. Great looking winter clothes so you don’t feel dumpy

 - Wear vibrant colors and fitted clothes so you aren’t tempted to over eat and hide your food baby

 10. Enjoy a Infrared Sauna Session or Inframat